-3.1 The following archaeological impact assessment is based upon an extensive desk-based assessment carried out on information held by the National Monuments Service as the Archaeological Survey Database along with relevant historical documentary research Available historical mapping was consulted and all sites and monuments, and listed buildings within the vicinity of the proposed development area (PDA) were noted.
-Details of previous archaeological investigations within the development area are also referred to.
+3.1 The following archaeological impact assessment is based upon an extensive desk-based assessment carried out on information held by the National Monuments Service as the Archaeological Survey Database along with relevant historical documentary research.
+Available historical mapping was consulted and all sites and monuments, and listed buildings within the vicinity of the proposed development area (PDA) were noted.
 A site visit is also carried out to verify the results of the desk-based study and to identify any potentially un-recorded cultural heritage remains which may prove to survive.